viktor-bujko/nswi041_enrollments_module/seminar-work.md

 _Starting situation (Initial assumption)_
 - User has opened a screen with information about student's enrollment to certain schedule ticket
-- User stated the intention to reallocete the ticket
+- User stated the intention to reallocate the ticket

 _Normal_
 - User requests reallocation of the student to the selected schedule ticket